kishandongare/flask/README.md

 note-for password you can apply hashing.

 # 2> form
-This is basically a form fill up process
+This is basically a form fill up process we are store input in mysql phpmyadmin database